 The source of light can be an LED (Light Emitting Diode) or an optical laser that has been designed to be a part of the test set.
 Alternatively, the equipment for the communication of light wavelength can also be utilized as the light source.

 As optical fiber loss tends to vary significantly with the wavelength selected, the optical power meter should be set for testing the same wavelength being utilized.

-An Optical Power Meter is an invaluable tool when it comes to testing.
+In conclusion, an Optical Power Meter is an invaluable tool when it comes to testing.
 Make the most of the high-end optical power meters.
-Special considerations are expected to be made when you are testing with the help of the WDM network.
+Also, you need to make special considerations when you are testing with the help of the WDM network.